ThatRedox/ChunkyAnimation/README.md

 ## Download
 * [Releases](https://github.com/ThatRedox/ChunkyAnimation/releases)

+- [0.1.0](https://github.com/ThatRedox/ChunkyAnimation/releases/tag/v0.1.0): Semi-stable version for Chunky 2.4.0.
+- `0.1.2` branch: Development version for Chunky 2.4.0.
+- `master` branch: Development version for Chunky 2.5.0.

 ## Installation

-### Note: The latest version requires at least Chunky `2.5.0`
-Download the latest plugin build and extract it.
+Download the plugin.
 In the Chunky Launcher, expand `Advanced Settings` and click on `Manage plugins`.
 In the `Plugin Manager` window click on `Add` and select the `.jar` file in the extracted zip file.
 Click on `Save` and start Chunky as usual.